Shashi Techlogues

 ),

-On click on the download button onTap function will call the download function.
+On clicking the download button, the onTap function will call the download() function.

-Prepare and Download the Image:
+Prepare and Download the Image

-RepaintBoundary needs to be specified with Global key so lets set that.
+RepaintBoundary needs to be specified with a GlobalKey, so let's set that.

 static GlobalKey _globalKey = GlobalKey();

-Finally, now we need to covert the RepaintBoundary widget to an image.
-Remember the download function that we defined on download button click.
+Finally, we need to convert the RepaintBoundary widget into an image.
+Remember the download() function that we defined for the download button click.

-Lets add magic in that function.
+Let's add the magic in that function.

 Future<Null> download() async {